gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-competition.rst

 a motor with an encoder can complete that with 100% accuracy at full speed, compared to a human driver's minor error.

-..note::    Autonomous functions should be able to be overrided by manual input in
+.. note::    Autonomous functions should be able to be overrided by manual input in
     case something goes wrong (e.g. encoder is unplugged, a part breaks, etc.) to prevent damage to the robot and to be compliant with game rules.